 So, in Protect Mother and Survival you can take out this hazard with 50 coins.
 That’s quite a lot though and takes longer to collect than you expect.
 You can earn them in-game when building up combos, but one of the best ways to obtain them is through challenges.

 Challenges are much like in-game achievements and as you progress, you unlock the next stage like shoot x number of ships in x seconds.
 My current challenge is perhaps the hardest so far; survive for 1 minute whilst holding the boost button (ZR).
 It’s not easy and I have to admit, while close to the hair-pulling stage, I keep coming back to better myself.
-And climb the leaderboard.
+And climb the leaderboards.

 Super Mega Space Blaster Special Turbo is jam-packed with challenges and unlockables to keep you going.
 I’ve been playing on and off and anticipate that this will be one of my go-to multiplayer games, reason being; Super Mega Space Blaster Special Turbo is very much a two-player game as it is solo.